feldman4/plasmid-design/README.md

     - `drive_key: {drive_key}`

 For the public option, first enable link access in google sheets, then copy `drive_key` from the URL: `https://docs.google.com/spreadsheets/d/{drive_key}/`.

+## Changing the vector backbone
+The DNA sequences upstream and downstream of the designed gene are identified by having "up" or "down" in the part name.
+To change the vector backbone, define new upstream and downstream DNA parts, then change the template column in the templates sheet accordingly.